Erin walked down the street, and she felt like sighing. No—she felt like her entire existence was a long, slow sigh.

 “It sounds like you have quite a tough job.
 I am impressed.”

-“So—what I’m saying is, I’d hate for your visit to get unpleasant, understand?
-This isn’t a good place for you to cause any trouble like the kind you get up to in your continent.
+“Funny person.
+Anyways.
+So.
+What I’m saying is, I’d hate for your visit to get unpleasant, understand?
+This isn’t a good place for you to cause any trouble like the kind you get up to on your continent.
 You get—”

 He turned and glared at her.
 She glared back.